kickingkeys/Guestbook/spec.md

 3. **Sticky Note Creation**: Add and edit sticky notes
 4. **Object Manipulation**: Select, move, and delete canvas elements
 5. **Image Upload**: Upload and position an image on the canvas
+6. **Camera Capture**: Capture a photo and show how it appears on the canvas with the Polaroid effect

 ### Documentation for Testers
 - Provide a quick start guide